Sarcose/JumpySpaceFight/README.md

 The goal of this project is to completely recode it from scratch and from memory (the game was simple, that shouldn't be a problem), using erinmaus' new collision library, [Slick](https://github.com/erinmaus/slick)

+My other major game project, Outer Pixels, is not public, so it will be interesting to expose my horrible coding practices to the world (other than some of my smaller libraries)

 ## ToDo List:
   * [ ] Implement basic gameloop, state engine, baton controller
   * [ ] Game States -> Placeholder Menu | Game | Silo test states